phildeeplearning/phildeeplearning.github.io/index.markdown

 - How do deep learning systems bear on philosophical debates such as rationalism vs empiricism and classical vs. nonclassical views of cognition.
 - What are the key obstacles on the path from current deep learning systems to human-level cognition?

 A pre-conference debate on Friday, March 24th will tackle the question “Do large language models need sensory grounding for meaning and understanding ?”.
-Speakers include [Jacob Browning](https://www.berggruen.org/people/jacob-browning/) (New York University), [David Chalmers](https://consc.net/) (New York University), [Yann LeCun](https://engineering.nyu.edu/faculty/yann-lecun) (New York University / Meta AI), and [Ellie Pavlick](https://cs.brown.edu/people/epavlick/) (Brown University / Google AI).
+Speakers include [Jacob Browning](https://www.berggruen.org/people/jacob-browning/) (New York University), [David Chalmers](https://consc.net/) (New York University), [Brenden Lake](https://cims.nyu.edu/~brenden/) (NYU), [Yann LeCun](https://engineering.nyu.edu/faculty/yann-lecun) (New York University / Meta AI), [Gary Lupyan](https://psych.wisc.edu/staff/lupyan-gary/) (Wisconsin), and [Ellie Pavlick](https://cs.brown.edu/people/epavlick/) (Brown University / Google AI).

 ## Registration